joshua-lawrence/BockNoate/README.md

 }
 ```

-`@blocknote/react` comes with a fully styled UI that makes it an instant, polished editor ready to use in your app.
+`bocknoate-react` comes with a fully styled UI that makes it an instant, polished editor ready to use in your app.

-If you prefer to create your own UI components (menus), or don't want to use React, you can use `@blocknote/core` (_advanced_, [see docs](https://www.blocknotejs.org/docs/vanilla-js)).
+If you prefer to create your own UI components (menus), or don't want to use React, you can use `bocknoate-core` (_advanced_, [see docs](https://www.blocknotejs.org/docs/vanilla-js)).

 # Features